Google Analytics tags

 • In some cases, very little condensation is seen draining under the car in this running condition as ice is forming and;

 • Both of the above observations can be somewhat subjective as a properly running system can produce a lot or a little condensate under the vehicle depending on environmental conditions.
 A stronger indication of icing as a root cause of inadequate cooling is revealed after a several-hour period of sitting with the engine off followed by a restart.
-At which point the AC seems to be working normally again.
+At this point the AC seems to be working normally again.

 So before deciding to replace expensive AC components try relocating the evaporator temp sensor lower on the 993 evaporator coils so that it will see the lower temperatures produced sooner, and send a signal to the CCU to shut off the compressor before icing begins.
 Also, could this problem also be the result of a dirty evaporator from 25+ years of service where airflow is diminished encouraging icing, who knows?
 But it is easy to clean the evaporator as outlined above so I would clean the evaporator as part of the relocation of the sensor on it.